jakkie747/easydemo/README.md

 This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+To get st, take a look at src/app/page.tsx.
 # Easyspark_demo_page